On-demand 3D printing

 Request a quote

 "The part is placed in high vacuum where it insulates two parts with different potentials.
 Ceramics are the only suitable material for this application in terms of its low outgassing rate and high dielectric strength.
 We‘ve chosen 3D printing because we wanted to compare this quite new and interesting technique with 'standard' ceramics manufacturing.
-3D printing was cheaper and faster, but we still have to thoroughly test it to prove that it is suitable for the application and has no negative impact."
+3D printing was cheaper and faster."

 Mechanical Engineer materials & structural analysis at Thermo Fisher Scientific